GeoArkadeep/Stresslog/README.md

 ![BG1](https://github.com/GeoArkadeep/WellMasterGeoMech/assets/160126374/27efa304-817d-4520-a5f5-65e63e679c15)
 # Well Master GeoMech

 A *libre* application to calculate and plot pore pressure and other geomechanical data from las files.
 It is intended for pre-drill and post-drill studies of wells, and can be used for rudimentary semi-realtime stress prediction (for example if the wellsite geologist fetches and updates the las from MWD/LWD provider every single or so).
-A Pro version with improved features, including true realtime capabilities from streaming data, will be made available seperately under a commercial licence later on.

 ## Features: